UX audit. Self-service guide & few rad resources to make things rolling

 - items in some checklists raise questions: they are categorical and do not take into account the diversity of business situations;

-- There is no explanation on reasoning behind a statement of the checklist.
+- There is no explanation on the reasoning behind a statement of the checklist.

 I would recommend using checklists after the audit is done to test the performance.
 Do not choose them as a stand-alone method.